20481A5450/UmeApp_Backend-Developer-Intern/readme.md

    Ensure that PostgreSQL is installed on your machine.
 If you don't have it, you can download it from [here](https://www.postgresql.org/download/).

 2. **Create a PostgreSQL Database**
-   You need to manually create a PostgreSQL database for the project.
+   You need to create a PostgreSQL database for the project manually.
 You can use pgAdmin or run the following SQL commands in `psql`:

    ```sql
    CREATE DATABASE actionsuggester;